stuebersystems/doc.quattropod.en/docs/standard/quickstart.md

   [4]: /assets/img/thumbnail.video.usb-debugging.png

-* Open the 'Settings'.
-Select 'About the phone'.
+* Open the `Settings`.
+Select `About the phone`.

 ![](/assets/img/android.about.device.png)

-* Now quickly tap the entry 'Build number' seven times in succession.
-After the seventh time, you will see the menu item 'Developer options' in the settings as a section.
+* Now quickly tap the entry `Build number` seven times in succession.
+After the seventh time, you will see the menu item `Developer options` in the settings as a section.

 ![](/assets/img/Activate2.png)

-* In the 'Developer Options' activate the menu item 'USB Debugging' and confirm with 'OK'.
+* In the `Developer Options` activate the menu item `USB Debugging` and confirm with `OK`.

 ![](/assets/img/allow.USBdebugging.png)

-* Switch the transmitter to 'Mobile' mode.
+* Switch the transmitter to `Mobile` mode.

 * Connect the USB cable on the bottom of the transmitter to a USB power supply (5V1A) for example to the power supply of your Android device.
 Then connect your Android device to the USB port of the transmitter.